rouge3877/Shell-Tutor/content.md

 ---

-### GUI vs CLI
+### Interactive with Computer System

-As we all know, there are two ways to interact with a computer system: GUI and CLI.
+As we all know, there are many ways to interact with a computer system: GUI, CLI, AR, VR, etc.

 <div style="display: contents; justify-content: space-between; align-items: center;">